Lag Ja Gale: Development

 The show title is based on the song of the same name, from the 1964 film Woh Kaun Thi?.
 The series was announced on Zee TV by Sol Production.

 Casting

 Namik Paul was cast to portray the lead, Shiv Dhoopar.
 Tanisha Mehta were signed as the lead Ishaani Kulkarni.

 Release

 The launch event for the series was held on 4 February 2023.
 It premiered on 7 February 2023 on ZEE TV.
+It ended on 12 May 2023 due to extremely low ratings.
+It's SOL Productions second flop show in a row.